napari/napari/docs/explanations/rendering.md

 ## Implementation Plan

-Follow the steps listed in [#1320](https://github.com/napari/napari/issues/1320) to fully resolve it first it:
+We will resolve [#1320](https://github.com/napari/napari/issues/1320) first:

 1. Create a `ChunkManager` class that uses a `@thread_worker` thread pool.
 2. Introduce a `DataSource` class that only optionally contains data.
 3. Paging thread puts data into `DataSource` and triggers a `draw()`.
 4. Morph `_set_view_slice` into a `draw()` routine.
     1. Draws what it can, pages/loads what is to.
-5. Figure out how we set the size of the thread poo.
+5. Figure out how we set the size of the thread pool.

+See the issue comments for more details.

 With #1320 resolved we need to create the octree infrastrcture to solve #845 and #1300.
 The steps are TBD but we do want to keep in general with the other image types in mind.